seanmcquaid/SetListCreator/README.md

 7) Consider an error reducer? - Maybe look into how to only save part of my state to local storage
 8) Write unit tests for front and back end
 9) Maybe consider getting rid of saving state to local storage and rely on JUST the token to be stored in local storage??
+10) initial state for token could be from local storage???